 If you don’t have a health plan that qualifies as minimum essential coverage, you may have to pay a fee for the months you’re uncovered.

 ♦ This fee is often referred to as a "penalty."
-The IRS calls the penalty a Shared Responsibility Payment.
+The IRS calls the fee a Shared Responsibility Payment.

-The fee is calculated two ways.
-You are responsible for paying the higher amount.
+The fee was calculated two ways.
+You were responsible for paying the higher amount.

-• The $3,396 figure is the average price of a Bronze plan sold thought the Marketplace.
+• The $3,396 figure is the average price of a Bronze plan sold though the Marketplace.

-You’ll pay the penalty on your federal income tax return.
-People with very low incomes and others may be eligible for exemptions.
+The penalty was paid when federal income tax returns were filed.
+People with very low incomes and others were often eligible for exemptions.

-If you’re uncovered just some months of the year, you pay 1/12 of the penalty for each month you’re uninsured.
-If you’re uncovered for only 1 or 2 consecutive months, you don’t have to pay the fee at all.
+Anyone uncovered just some months of the year, paid 1/12 of the penalty for each month they were uninsured.
+If someone was uncovered for only 1 or 2 consecutive months, they did not have to pay the fee at all.

 • Have health insurance or pay penalty?